Labyrinth (1986 soundtrack)

 Labyrinth is a soundtrack album by David Bowie and composer Trevor Jones, released in 1986 for the film Labyrinth.
 It was the second of three soundtrack releases in which Bowie had a major role, following Christiane F. (1981) and preceding The Buddha of Suburbia (1993).
 The soundtrack album features Jones' score, which is split into six tracks for the soundtrack: "Into the Labyrinth", "Sarah", "Hallucination", "The Goblin Battle", "Thirteen O'Clock", and "Home at Last".

 Background

-Director Jim Henson approached Bowie to take part in the film in 1983 during Bowie's Serious Moonlight Tour, when he showed Bowie early designs for the movie and a tape of The Dark Crystal (1982).
+Jones had scored director Jim Henson's previous film, The Dark Crystal (1982), and suggested using rock music for Labyrinth as a departure from The Dark Crystal's symphonic soundtrack.
+This inspired Henson to find a contemporary rock artist who could write songs for Labyrinth and star in the main role of Jareth; Bowie was his first choice.
+Henson approached Bowie to take part in the film in 1983 during Bowie's Serious Moonlight Tour, when he showed Bowie early designs for the movie and a tape of The Dark Crystal.
 Bowie had wanted to make music for a children's film and saw this as his chance.

 Bowie recorded five songs for the film: "Underground", "Magic Dance", "Chilly Down", "As the World Falls Down", and "Within You".
 The film's theme song, "Underground", features on the soundtrack twice, first in an edited version that was played over the film's opening sequence and secondly in full.
-The only song Bowie did not the perform lead vocals on "Chilly Down", which was performed by Charles Augins, Richard Bodkin, Kevin Clash, and Danny John-Jules, the actors who voiced the 'Fire Gang' creatures in the film.
+The only song Bowie did not perform lead vocals on is "Chilly Down", which was performed by Charles Augins, Richard Bodkin, Kevin Clash, and Danny John-Jules, the actors who voiced the 'Fire Gang' creatures in the film.

+Jones' score for Labyrinth is entirely synthetic.
+He stated that he would have added an orchestra, but "the score seemed to stop at a particular point in its development and Jim [Henson] said he quite liked it like that."
+The score contains a great many cues, which made it seem "enormous" because "we had to play everything.
+When you’re doing synthesisers you have to play the whole lot."
+In 1999 Jones recalled the Labyrinth experience as "probably one of the most romantic projects I've ever worked on."